ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/jumpTypedHoles-spec.md

 ### Description

-Provides control over navigation between the different types of holes present in a document (allowing you to return the position of the next or previous hole) and to observe holes in ranges.
+Returns the next or previous typed hole at a given position (included in a range or not).

 ### Why this custom request needed